INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 If you want to extend the functionality of the `GameState` struct or other structs, use the Extension Trait pattern by creating your own trait and implementing it for the structs or enums you want to extend.

+### Including Static Files

+If you need to include static files that your program should access during testing or execution, place them in the `data` folder.
+This folder is copied into the Docker image and will be accessible to your application at runtime.
+For example, you could include configuration files, pre-trained models, or any other data your agent might need.

 ## Running the Client